-The electrical job market started to grow fast.
 Near the same time, Werner von Siemens gave us the industrial generator.

-So, this creates a demand for even more electrical engineering specialty jobs.
+What’s more, every product using electronics typically has a unique specialty.
+This creates a demand for even more electrical engineering specialty jobs.

 By now you see how industries influenced by electricity evolve.
 Nothing remains constant.